ryancheley/djangocon-us-2025/presentation/slides/10e-django-db-comment.md

 ???

-The magic happens when Django generates the migration - it puts this comment directly into the database where anyone can see it.
+- The magic happens with the migration
+- it puts this comment directly into the database
+- where anyone can see it